open-xml-templating/docxtemplater/docs/source/configuration.rst

 And you call `doc.setData({user: "John"})`

-Then you will have the following :
+Then you will have the following:

 .. code-block:: javascript